zackiles/git-vault/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Release](https://github.com/zackiles/git-vault/actions/workflows/release.yml/badge.svg)](https://github.com/zackiles/git-vault/actions/workflows/release.yml)

 Drop-dead-simple tool for storing sensitive files or folders in git.
 Git hooks and GPG transparently encrypt and decrypt resources within your repository, keeping them encrypted remotely but available locally.
 Works on all **platforms**, **dummy-proof**, and **secure**!
+Optionally supports and configures Git LFS, 1Password, and more automatically.

 ## Why Git-Vault?

 There's never been a quick, simple, consistent, and git-native way to secure files or folders securely within a repo.
-These options tend to suck:

-* ***Private registry for resources?**:
+**Private registry for resources?**<br>

-* 👎 Effort, cost, and either everyone gets access or they don't (e.g NPM org).
+Cons: _Effort, cost, and either everyone gets access or they don't (e.g NPM org)._

-* **Bespoke pipelines to fetch resources?**:
+**Bespoke pipelines to fetch resources?**<br>

-* 👎 Effort, cost, consistency, and way too big of a hammer for most situations.
+Cons: _Effort, cost, consistency, and way too big of a hammer for most situations._

-* **Everything else?**:
+**Everything else?**<br>

-* 👎 Native git hooks, cross-platform, 3rd party dependencies, complicated, sketchy code...The closest project to this one is [git-crypt]([git-crypt](https://github.com/AGWA/git-crypt)) which is great, but takes a bit too much manual work and the project is no-longer actively maintained.
+Cons: _No native git hooks, cross-platform, 3rd party dependencies, complicated, sketchy code...The closest project to this one is [git-crypt]([git-crypt](https://github.com/AGWA/git-crypt)) which is great, but takes a bit too much manual work, doesn't support 1Password, and the project is no-longer actively maintained._

 > [!TIP]
 > Checkout some examples of [When To Use It](#when-to-use-it).